What is delayed ejaculation (DE)?

 - amantadine (Symmetrel), which is a drug used to treat Parkinson’s disease

-Treating illicit drug use and alcoholism, if applicable, can also help DE problems.
+Treating illicit drug use and alcoholism, if applicable, can also help DE.
 Finding inpatient or outpatient recovery programs is one therapy option.

 Psychological counseling can help treat depression, anxiety, and fears that trigger or perpetuate DE.
 Sex therapy may also be useful in addressing the underlying cause of sexual dysfunction.
 This type of therapy may be completed alone or with your partner.

 DE can generally be resolved by treating the mental or physical causes.
-Identifying and seeking treatment for DE sometimes exposes another underlying medical condition.
-Once this is treated, DE often resolves as well.
+Identifying and seeking treatment for DE sometimes exposes an underlying medical condition.
+Once this is treated, DE often resolves.
 The same is true when the underlying cause is a medication.
 However, don’t stop taking any medication without your doctor’s recommendation.

-DE can cause problems with self-esteem.
-According to the Boston University School of Medicine, DE can cause feelings of inadequacy, failure, and negativity.
+DE can cause problems with self-esteem in addition to feelings of inadequacy, failure, and negativity.
 Men who experience the condition may avoid intimacy with others due to frustrations and fear of failure.

 Other complications may include: